Project Heads

 TU Berlin

-This project will develop a profound theoretical understanding of neural networks for extracting dynamical laws from complex data, focusing predominantly on expressivity aspects.
-We aim to derive various optimality results for the design of the architecture and to analyze the sample complexity of this problem.
+This project will develop a profound theoretical understanding of neural and tensor networks for extracting dynamical laws from complex data, focusing predominantly on recovery guarantees.
+To this end we investigate the stochastic properties of neural and tensor networks and provide probability bounds for an exact model recovery.
+We aim to derive various sample complexity bounds, with deep implications for the design of the learning architecture.

 Selected Publications